openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_BERT_From_Tensorflow.md

     --output_dir=./
 ```

-Run the Model Optimizer with the following command line parameters to generate reshape-able BERT Intermediate Representation (IR):
+Run Model Optimizer with the following command line parameters to generate reshape-able BERT Intermediate Representation (IR):
 ```sh
  mo \
 --input_model inference_graph.pb \
 --input "IteratorGetNext:0{i32}[1 128],IteratorGetNext:1{i32}[1 128],IteratorGetNext:4{i32}[1 128]"
 ```
-For other applicable parameters, refer to [Convert Model from TensorFlow](../Convert_Model_From_TensorFlow.md).
+Refer to the [Convert Model from TensorFlow](../Convert_Model_From_TensorFlow.md) guide for other applicable parameters.

-For more information about reshape abilities, refer to [Using Shape Inference](../../../../OV_Runtime_UG/ShapeInference.md).
+Refer to the [Using Shape Inference](../../../../OV_Runtime_UG/ShapeInference.md) guide for more information about reshape abilities.